 3. New Hire Training

 Additionally, if a new team member has questions about processes during their training, it’s probably worth adding to your training SOP.
-If one person has questions about something, it’s likely that others will too!
+If one person has questions about something, it’s likely that others will too.

 4. Inclement Weather

-Weather will happen.
+Bad weather will happen.
 There’s no stopping it, and often no avoiding it.
 That’s why it’s important to have SOPs for different types of weather and how to handle an event when weather strikes.
 If the planner or client you’re working with doesn’t have a plan in place for weather, ask to create one with them.
 If they refuse (“the forecast said it’ll be sunny!”), then having your own pre-planned SOPs will give you options in the event of a sudden thunderstorm.
 Because no two events are exactly the same, it may be beneficial to create a custom weather plan based on your weather SOP for each event, using your core weather SOP to get you started.

 5. External Communication

-External communication includes any time you communicate with someone outside of your team, whether it be a client, potential client, or vendor.
+External communication happens any time you communicate with someone outside of your team, whether it be a client, potential client, or vendor.
 It includes emails, phone calls, and any sales and marketing campaigns you run.
 This SOP should establish any dos and don’ts for communication and inform your team members of the goals for communication under various circumstances.

 While you may have specific SOPs for each department regarding communication, it does help to have a broader SOP for all event pros to set tone and expectations for your entire team.